x1unix/platformio-esp32-template/README.md

-# PlatformIO project template for Arduino
+# PlatformIO project template for ESP32

 This is a Arduino project template for PlatformIO.